shaposhnikoff/my_medium_articles_starred/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-3-644048e90ca4.md

 We have already implemented both aspects (authentication/notifications) in other contexts and this was really immediate.

-**Acknowlegments for this post: **We’d like to thank here @angularfirebase ([Jeff Delaney](undefined)) whose videos-lessons are great quality content.
+**Acknowledgments for this post: **We’d like to thank here @angularfirebase ([Jeff Delaney](undefined)) whose videos-lessons are great quality content.
 Especially, **Episode #39 “Realtime Charts With Plot.ly”** [[link](https://angularfirebase.com/lessons/realtime-charts-with-plot-ly/)] made us discover plotly.js in an Angular context and gave us the idea to lively plot measures made by an ESP8266.

 **About this 3-post serie**